 This covers processes at both the specific and generic level.
 Even better, it gives us four specific, strategic areas to focus on.

-At FLOvate, four strategic process elements are at the basis of our software design.
-As a result, every improvement to FLOvate’s LEAP platform must do at least one of the following:
+At MICology, four strategic process elements are at the basis of our software design.
+As a result, every improvement to MICology’s LEAP platform must do at least one of the following:

 - Enhance the customer experience

 Reduction of process defects also improves all core strategic dimensions.
 It is aligned to Six Sigma methodology in that identification of defects and their elimination (or adoption into the main process) is a core principle of that methodology.
 Process defects are costly to deal with.
 They make customers unhappy.
 Defects delay or prevent optimal process outcomes and can cause non compliance.